 - In waveguides, the power loss during propagation is almost negligible.

-- As waveguides possess simple structure thus their installation is somewhat easy.
+- As waveguides possess a simple structure thus their installation is somewhat easy.

 Disadvantages of waveguides